 If the job does not require much talking, experience should be before language skills.

-TH: Against the context of globalization,who do you think can and should define ” Finnish-ness”?
+WW: Against the context of globalization,who do you think can and should define ” Finnish-ness”?

 Lilian: I reckon it’s Nokia .